The GIS2 group

 • The Local News Project: Journalism, Geography and Urban Discourse in the Greater Toronto Area.
 Social Sciences and Humanities Research Council (SSHRC), Standard Research Grant 2011-2014 (extended to 2015).
 Principal investigator Prof. April Lindgren (Ryerson University).

 • Strategic Training Program: The Social Aetiology of Mental Illness.
 Canadian Institutes of Health Research (CIHR), Strategic Training Initiative in Health Research, 2009-2015.
-Principal investigator Dr. Kwame McKenzie (Centre for Addication and Mental Health).
+Principal investigator Dr. Kwame McKenzie (Centre for Addiction and Mental Health).

 GIS2 at TMU/Ryerson is part of “Geo for All” (http://www.geoforall.org/), the OSGeo-ICA-ISPRS network of labs dedicated to the promotion of open-source GIS software and open geospatial data.